tencentyun/intlcloud-documents/product_new/数据库产品中心/游戏数据库 TcaplusDB/操作指南/管理集群和表格组_intl_en.md

 ### Terminating a cluster
 > A cluster cannot be recovered once terminated, so please operate with caution.
 >
 In the cluster list, click **Terminate** to terminate a cluster.
-If there is a deployment unit in it, then it cannot be terminated.
+If there is a table group in it, then it cannot be terminated.
 ![](https://main.qcloudimg.com/raw/5ec45ba252c6ab8f96191ebefb5f3e9c.png)

-## Managing a Deployment Unit
+## Managing a Table Group
-### Renaming a deployment unit
+### Renaming a table group
-In the deployment unit list, click **Modify** in the "Operation" column to change the name of a deployment unit.
+In the table group list, click **Modify** in the "Operation" column to change the name of a table group.
 Its name should be unique under the cluster.
 ![](https://main.qcloudimg.com/raw/6ced0ca63b18b4f569321a7d9d7627d2.png)

-### Terminating a deployment unit
+### Terminating a table group
-> A deployment unit cannot be recovered once terminated, so please operate with caution.
+> A table group cannot be recovered once terminated, so please operate with caution.
 >
-In the deployment unit list, click **Terminate** in the "Operation" column to destroy a deployment unit.
+In the table group list, click **Terminate** in the "Operation" column to destroy a table group.
 If there is a table in it that is in a normal state or in the recycle bin, it cannot be terminated.
 ![](https://main.qcloudimg.com/raw/d4397bc74149092495c083087cd7acc7.png)